 More than 5 million people are self-employed in the UK.
 If you’re thinking of taking the plunge, it can be quite daunting.
 You need to think about your business structure, budgeting and paying your own tax.
 In this guide, you can discover the pros and cons of working for yourself, how to keep accurate records and what help is available to you if you choose to become self-employed.

 What to think about when starting a business or becoming self-employed

-The key to starting a successful business is to plan, plan and then plan some more.
+The key to working for yourself or starting a successful business is to plan, plan and then plan some more.

-Fortunately, when it comes to starting your own business, there’s plenty of help and advice out there.
+Fortunately, when it comes to self-employment, there’s plenty of help and advice out there.